Annual Accounts for a limited company explained

 Yes, accounts for a limited company you submit to Companies House are in a public domain and can be seen by anyone.
 Please, don’t be alarmed that people can steal your business model or your secrets about how you’re managing it.
 Statutory accounts for limited companies don’t go into all these details.
-By looking at Companies House website, people can also see if you submitted your annual accounts at all and if you comply with your statutory responsibilities as a company director.
+By looking at Companies House website, people can also see if you submitted your limited company annual accounts at all and if you comply with your statutory responsibilities as a company director.

 What happens when you don't file accounts for a limited company?

-A private limited liability company has 9 months from the end of its financial year to submit annual accounts to Companies House.
+A private limited liability company has 9 months from the end of its financial year to submit limited company annual accounts to Companies House.
 This is plenty of time to catch up with your bookkeeping, make all necessary adjustments and prepare the accounts to comply with the financial reporting standards.

-Penalties for late filing are just unnecessary cost to your business, so try to stick to the filing deadlines for your limited company accounts.
+Penalties for late filing are just unnecessary cost to your business, so try to stick to the filing deadlines for your limited company annual accounts.